InderdeepBajwa/gitid/README.md

 - Having a hard time managing multiple Git identity files on a single user account
 - Struggling with permission issues when accidentally pushing from a wrong identity file
 - Tired of having to modify git URLs every time you clone or add a new remote

-Sure, a good README generally contains the following sections:

 ## Manual Installation and Contribution